“Armageddon Within: Discipline, Deception, and the Day of the Lord”

 Clarification on the Second Woe

-Unlike the first woe, where torment was restrained and death was forbidden, the second woe marks an escalation in divine discipline.
-Here, the restraint is lifted, and death is permitted to touch some.
-This sobering shift underscores the seriousness of ignoring earlier warnings: what was once limited to exposure and unrest now advances to the possibility of life itself being taken.
+Unlike the first woe, where death was forbidden, the second woe marks an escalation in divine discipline.
+Here, spiritual death (unbelief) is permitted to touch some.
+This sobering shift underscores the seriousness of ignoring earlier warnings: what was once limited to exposure and unrest now advances.
 The second woe thus serves as a grave reminder that continued resistance to correction invites consequences of greater weight.

 Hypocrisy that resists correction matures into practical unbelief.
-In either case, the servant is handed over to delusion (2 Thessalonians 2:11), joy is cut off, and the believer’s Spiritual condition itself becomes their judgment.
+In both cases, the servant is handed over to delusion (2 Thessalonians 2:11), joy is cut off, and the believer’s Spiritual condition itself becomes their judgment.

-- Third Woe: The final stage—when disobedience hardens into irreversible unbelief (Hebrews 6:6).
-At this point, the lamp is extinguished (Rev 18:23), and the soul is beyond redemption.
+• Third Woe: The final stage—when disobedience hardens into irreversible unbelief (Hebrews 6:6).
+At this point, the lamp is extinguished and the believer chooses unbelief (Rev 18:23).

 Point of No Return